Alex Prager: Film

 In 2010, Alex Prager started Big Valley Pictures to produce independent films.

 Prager's films are often psychological thrillers touching on horror and characterized by depictions of isolation, fear, artifice, and the need for connection.
 Humor, entwined with the unsettling elements, plays an important role in her work.

 She is noted for her regular collaborations with cinematographer Matthew Libatique and has collaborated with actors Cate Blanchett, Brad Pitt, Elizabeth Banks, Gary Oldman, Riley Keough, Michael Shannon, Jessica Chastain, George Clooney, Ryan Gosling, Kirsten Dunst, Glenn Close, Rooney Mara, and Viola Davis, among others.

 Prager's short film Face in the Crowd (2013) screened at the New Directors/New Films festival at Lincoln Center and MoMA in 2014.
 Her most recent short film, "Run" (2022), premiered at the Santa Barbara Film Festival and was nominated for the 2023 SXSW Grand Jury Award.
 In 2023, she was named one of the "25 New Faces of Independent Film" by Filmmaker Magazine.

-Prager just completed her debut feature film, DreamQuil, described as a cautionary tale about identity, automation, and humanity set in the near distant future.
-The film stars Elizabeth Banks and John C. Reilly and is set to be released in 2025 by Republic Pictures.
+Prager's debut feature film DreamQuil—described as a cautionary tale about identity, automation, and what makes us human set in the near distant future—had its world premiere at SXSW Film & TV Festival in March 2026.
+The film stars Elizabeth Banks and John C. Reilly.